Libertai/libertai-inference/README.md

-# libertai-subscriptions
+# libertai-inference

-Backend to handle subscriptions with different providers on LibertAI
+Backend to handle inference stats & credits on LibertAI